moeiniamir/mouse_pole/README.md

 # Mouse Following CartPole

 `CartPole-v1` but the cart follows the mouse.
+Demo on my [personal webpage](https://moeiniamir.github.io/).

 ## Installation